Poem: The Years Flow Through

 for they are off the GRID

-we breathe in your clothes to hold onto you
+we breathe in your clothes to hold on

 finding each other